Lishu Zhang 张郦姝

 Job Market Papers

-Critical Raw Material Dependency and Asset Pricing Coming soon
+Measuring Critical Raw Material Dependence Coming soon

 Yihong Xia Best Paper Award, CICF 2025